-Kendall Jenner Hides Her Face After Pepsi Ad Fiasco–Will Her Reputation Ever Recover?
+Kendall Jenner Hides Her Face After Pepsi Ad Fiasco — Will Her Reputation Ever Recover?

 — maureengarrity (@maureengarrity) April 7, 2017

-Kendall Jenner had not tweeted since the release of the ad.
+Kendall Jenner has not tweeted since the release of the ad.
 There are claims that she has been “devastated” by the response.

 “She had such high hopes for it,” an insider source told Hollywood Life, “and now she’s terrified she will never work again or become a laughing stock.”